LR-97/Pudendal_Vault/Code/Python/CommandThresholdCalculation.md

 ## Suggestions for improvement
 - Instead of saving the upper and lower bound to a .txt file, save only the midpoint value.
 - Modifiy [[CommandThresholdCalculation#Model| Model(traj)]] to also take as a parameter the desired fiber diameter
-- Give UpdateConfig a more descriptive name
+- Give [[CommandThresholdCalculation#UpdateConfig|UpdateConfig]] a more descriptive name
-- In UpdateConfig, get rid of the iSec index, instead use an enumerate() loop
+- In [[CommandThresholdCalculation#UpdateConfig|UpdateConfig]], get rid of the iSec index, instead use an enumerate() loop
-- UpdataConfig doesnt have to return anything, I think.
+- [[CommandThresholdCalculation#UpdateConfig|UpdateConfig]] doesnt have to return anything, I think.
-- Encapsulate main code section inf a main() function and use an "if name == main" type statement.
+- Encapsulate main code section in a main() function and use an "if name == main" type statement.
+- In [[CommandThresholdCalculation#UpdateStim|UpdateStim]], make the stim delay (a.k.a.
+On) and the pulse width optional function parameter

 ## Code I dont understand
 - sys.path.insert(0, "/Applications/NEURON-7.7/nrn/x86_64/bin")